 How to Live in an RV Full Time

 When you decide to live in an RV full time, it’s good to have a plan already in place for how it’s going to go.
 As you move from place to place around the country, it’s good to be flexible because of the different laws that apply in different states.
-Once you decide to settle in Illinois, then you can begin to build a life there.
+Once you decide to settle in Illinois, you can begin to build a life there.
 You’ll need to start by making Illinois your “domicile.”
 That means that you’ll create an address in Illinois and then receive your mail there rather than in any place you lived before.
-Generally, this will be a post office box, which allows you to be more flexible than a permanent address.

 When it comes to voting, remember that you’ll be considered an Illinois resident.
 As an Illinois resident, you’ll also need to get a new driver’s license and other identification that you need.

-You’ll also need to arrange for medical care, so it’d be a good idea to find a family doctor and register as new patients before you arrive in Illinois.
-That way, you’ll be able to make appointments right away instead of having to wait.
-Health insurance is important, too, because you never know when either you or a family member will need hospitalization or a visit to the emergency room.
+You’ll also need to arrange for medical care, so it’d be a good idea to find a family doctor and register as a new patient before you arrive in Illinois.
+That way, you can make appointments right away instead of having to wait.
+Health insurance is important, too, because you never know when either you or a family member will need treatment.
 Having such insurance will give you peace of mind regarding your family’s healthcare.

 You also might need to find work.
-If you decide to telecommute for your job, then you’re going to need unlimited internet service from a powerful mobile hot spot in case there’s no public Wi-Fi where you’re going to be staying.
+If you decide to telecommute for your job, then you’ll want unlimited internet service from a powerful mobile hot spot in case there’s no public Wi-Fi.
 You can also choose to work for a company near where you’re staying.
 Depending on how long you decide to stay, that could be seasonal work or even a permanent job.
 Sometimes, RVers will work for the owner of the campground where they’re staying, often for deferred rental fees in addition to other forms of payment.

 Types of Properties You Can Live on Full Time in an RV

-• Long-term campgrounds: Remember, there are at least 16 long-term campgrounds in Illinois that can accommodate you.
+- Long-term campgrounds: There are at least 16 long-term campgrounds in Illinois that can accommodate you.

-• Private property: You may live on private property in your RV with the owner’s permission unless the municipal ordinances prohibit or restrict that kind of RV living.
+- Private property: You may live on private property in your RV with the owner’s permission unless municipal ordinances prohibit or restrict that kind of RV living.

 RVing in Illinois FAQs

-Some of the new laws in Illinois include needing to register your RV within 45 days of arrival and the new prohibition against video conferencing while driving.
+Some of the new laws in Illinois include needing to register your RV within 45 days of arrival and a prohibition against video conferencing while driving.

 Yes, it’s legal, but you must abide by all municipal zoning restrictions and other laws regarding private property in the city, town, or village where you set up.